asarium/gdb-natvis/README.md

   - `ArrayItems` is supported for the simple case (`Size` and `ValuePointer`)
   - `IndexListItems` including `$i` parameters
   - `ExpandedItem`
+  - Limited support for `Synthetic`.
+Only the display string part is supported since synthetic items are not possible with the current GDB API

 ## Known issues
 - The expression parser does not support all syntax elements yet